Piyush-TheDeveloper/NamasteReact_Piyush/Day-1-Inception/README.md

->> ASSIGNMENT-1 <<
+> > ASSIGNMENT-1 <<

 1. ### What is _Emmet_?

    **_Emmet_** is a toolkit which helps developers to write code snippets using some shortcuts allowing easier creation of boilterplate code in the applications.
+It allows for high-speed coding and editing in HTML, XML, XSLT, and other structured code formats via content assist.
+   **_e.g.:_** div#page>div.logo+ul#navigation>li*5>a

 2. ### Difference between _Library_ and _Framework_?
-Library and Framework are both a set of code which is written by someone else to ease up the coding process.

-The major difference between the two is that with ***'Library'***, the developer decides the flow of code and thus have more freedom while coding and in whatever flow we want whereas in case of a ***'Framework'***, the framework is the in charge of the flow of code thus the developer has to flow a set of rules defined by the framework and has got less freedom while coding
+   A **_Library_** is a like going to Ikea.
+You already have a home, but you need a bit of help with furniture.
+You don’t feel like making your own table from scratch.
+Ikea allows you to pick and choose different things to go in your home.
+You are in control.
+   A **_Framework_**, on the other hand, is like building a model home.
+You have a set of blueprints and a few limited choices when it comes to architecture and design.
+Ultimately, the contractor and blueprint are in control.
+And they will let you know when and where you can provide your input.

 3. ### What is _CDN_?
 Why do we use it?
-_CDN_ is **_'Content Delivery Network'_**.
-It is a group of servers which may be distributed globally that allows us to utilize the some resources/assets/pieces of code directly by embedding a link inside our code.
-Majorly developer use it when they either want to _utilize some components of code quickly_ or when they want to _keep their own codebase lighter_ by just embedding the directly from the existing server instead of putting the resources on their own servers.
+   _CDN_ is **_'Content Delivery Network'_** refers to a geographically distributed group of servers which work together to provide fast delivery of Internet content.
+It allows for the quick transfer of assets needed for loading Internet content including HTML pages, javascript  files, stylesheets, images, and videos.
+The popularity of CDN services continues to grow, and today the majority of web traffic is served through CDNs, including traffic from major sites like Facebook, Netflix, and Amazon.
+   We use **_CDN_** because to-
+   i) Improve Website Loading times ii) Reduce Bandwidth Cost iii) Increase content availablity and redundancy iv) Improve website security

-### Why is React known as React?
+4. ### Why is React known as React?
+  "**_React_** really shines when your data changes over time."
   React is known as _'React'_ because of _its ability to react to changes in the data_.
 Whenever any data is changed in a React component, React automatically renders that component and the changes are reflected at each and every instance where the data was used.

 ### What is _crossorigin_ in script tag?

-The **_'crossorigin'_** attribute in script tag allows us to _provide support for **CORS**_, i.e. defining how a CORS request is to be handled.
-CORS, which is ***Cross-Origin Resource Sharing***, is a mechanism to indicate the origins(domain or port) from where it is safe to obtain different kinds of data or resources.
+The **_'crossorigin'_** attribute sets the mode of the request to an HTTP _**CORS**_ Request.
+A cross-origin request is a request for a resource (e.g. style sheets, iframes, images, fonts, or scripts) from another domain. _CORS i.e. **Cross-Origin Resource Sharing**_ is used to manage cross-origin requests.

 ### What is difference between _React_ and _ReactDOM_

-**_React_** is a Javascript Library which used to build *User Interfaces* and **_ReactDOM_** is a Javascript Library which gives React the ability to interact which the *Browser DOM*
+**_React_** is a Javascript Library which used to build _User Interfaces_ and **_ReactDOM_** is a Javascript Library which gives React the ability to interact which the _Browser DOM_.
+In short, Whenever we use component, classes, elements, etc. We’re using **React** and whenever we use methods like _render()_ or _findDOMNode()_ we’re using _**React-DOM**_.

 ### What is difference between _react.development.js_ and _react.production.js_ files via CDN?

-**_react.development.js_** is used when we want to use React on our local machine, inside the development environment where **_react.production.js_** is a minified/optimized version of React (because the debugger isn't present) which is used at the production environment
+In CDN link, the **_react.development.js_** is used when we want to use React on our local machine, inside the development environment where **_react.production.js_** is a minified/optimized version of React (because the debugger isn't present) which is used at the production environment.

 ### What is _async_ and _defer_?

 **_async_** and **_defer_** are boolean attributes that are used in script tag to load external scripts efficiently into our code.
 When a page is loaded 2 things happen: **_HTML Parsing_** and **_Loading of the Scripts_**.